 Waypoints: These are single fixed locations which you may have set yourself, or the application may have chosen, such as a good restaurant or a geographic location, stored as a GPX location.

-Track: this a larger file, but has a higher resolution number of GPS points to follow, meaning an app can usually place them on a map and get the roads you ‘meant’ more accurately.
+Track: this a larger file, but has a higher resolution, a higher number of GPS points to follow, meaning an app can usually place them on a map and get the roads you wanted more accurately.
 A potential downside being that some apps and devices may have a limit to how many of these points they can render.
 These are also usually the type files created when you record a run/hike too, like a bread-crumb trail.

-Route: this is lower resolution, has fewer waypoints, and your app/device may use its own logic to decide how you will navigate from one waypoint to the next, depending on your settings, so two riders with two different apps or devices and settings, may go down different roads.
+Route: this is lower resolution, has fewer waypoints, fewer GPS positions and your app/device may use its own logic to decide how you will navigate from one waypoint to the next, depending on your settings.
+This means that two riders with two different apps or devices and settings, may go down different roads.

 The maps we use, be them paper or digital are not the same.
 Indeed, some are intentionally not the same.
 These differences can make a difference as to how a device sees and chooses your route (also see ‘Why is my route different?’).
 We need to be aware then of what map we’re using and test to see what differences that has to the one the route/track was created on.